 Research scientists have linked the loss of estrogen during menopause to an increased risk of developing Alzheimer’s.

-Estrogen is an essential hormone for women’s brain health that helps promote neurogenesis (new brain cell growth), reduces stress and inflammation, and maintains synaptic plasticity.
+Estrogen is an essential hormone for women’s brain health.
+It helps promote neurogenesis (new brain cell growth), reduces stress and inflammation, and maintains synaptic plasticity.

 When women go through menopause, they experience physical and emotional changes, which can include sleep disturbances, mood changes, and increased stress.
 All of these can further increase the odds of developing Alzheimer’s and mild cognitive impairment.